| | | | |

 Today, it’s a state historic site and a National Historic Landmark.

-The park is located in downtown Sitka, making it easily accessible from the Sitka Cruise Port.
-To get there, take Harbor Drive to Harbor Road, and you’ll find the park at the corner of Harbor Road and Lincoln Street.
+To get to the park, take Harbor Drive to Harbor Road, where you’ll find the park at the corner of Harbor Road and Lincoln Street.

 Sitka Cruise port